Cologne will stage August's UEFA Europa League final. Get the lowdown on the 2019/20 decider.

 Where has the UEFA Europa League final been held before?

-Since the revamped UEFA Europa League launched in 2009/10, the final has been played in ten different countries, stretching across the continent from Dublin, Ireland to Baku, Azerbaijan.
+The UEFA Europa League final has been played in ten different countries, stretching across the continent from Dublin, Ireland to Baku, Azerbaijan.

 2009/10: Hamburg Arena (Germany)